liyujiel/CMPT300-OperatingSystems-Problems/README.txt

 	The input file and output file location is seperated by one space.
 AND NO SPACE AFTER OUTPUT FILENAME.
 Otherwise that tweet may not be decrypted successfully due to invalid argument.

+Known issues:

+	Deadlock may persist when multiple clients are communicating with the server.

 Acknowledgement: